mdiasdev/SwiftFestWorkshop/presentation.markdown

 }
 ```

-Finally, we're going to add a function that lets us represent our object as a dictionary for use in JSON:
+Finally, we're going to add a function that lets us represent our object as a `Dictionary` for use in JSON:
 ```
 func asDictionary() -> [String: Any] {
     return [